peterheesterman/jjparse/README.md

   - Benchmark against rust version when i write that

 Parsing will include tokenizing and analyzing.
-The resulting Abstract Syntax Tree (AST) will be used to format json.
+The resulting Abstract Syntax Tree (AST) will be used to produce formatted json.

 ## Tips and tricks
   - There is a line counter that we can use to understand how the repo is changing,